amentoraz/DataFuerte/README.md

 ⚠️ **Basic functionality still on development** ⚠️
 ---

-- Text model removed
-- Added migration for a "logs" table
-- Added "Log" model
-- System logs every access to an element
-- System logs every failed auth attempt

 ⚙️ TODO further

-* Activity logs when elements are accessed
+* Activity logs when login
 * New tab that shows your own logs
 * Search filters for passwords/texts/files, name search and tag search.
 * Automatic installation script.